Ojai School of Canine Massage: P.O. Box 1263, Ojai, California 93024 /Telephone: (805) 640 9798.

 Total Cost of Books and Materials is approximately $150

 This course has no prerequisites.
-The student must have previous experience in handling canines and be physically able to do massage.
-This course includes thirteen lessons (lesson 13 is optional) that may be completed at your own pace.
-Upon completion of this course, students are required to demonstrate their knowledge of the hands-on techniques learned.
-A Skype option may be chosen for those students who are unable to come to the school for the onsite/hands-on demonstration.
+The student must have previous experience handling canines and be physically able to do massage.
+This course includes twelve lessons (lesson 12 is optional) that may be completed at your own pace.
+Upon completing this course, students are required to demonstrate their knowledge of the hands-on techniques learned.
+A Skype option may be chosen for those students who cannot attend the school for the onsite/hands-on demonstration.
 Please call us for more information.

 Each lesson includes written instruction (with diagrams) explaining each hands-on massage technique, including its benefits and any contraindications for the massage stroke.
-Following the written lecture are hands-on video demonstrations of each massage technique and how to do it on the dog.
+Following the written lecture are hands-on video demonstrations of each massage technique and how to do it on a dog.
 Following each video demonstration are audio meditations designed to help you focus and relax in preparation for your next lesson.
 A homework assignment is included at the end of each lesson and is designed to help you learn each technique by practicing it outside of class.
-It is suggested that you take time to practice the information presented in each lesson, therefore one lesson per week is recommended.
+It is suggested that you take time to practice the information presented in each lesson.
+Students taking the 250-hour distance study program must demonstrate their knowledge of the hands-on massage techniques learned in the course.

 1. Provide students with deeply relaxing breath and meditation techniques to help promote you and your animal’s relaxation and prepare you for the hands-on healing journey.